wballard/starphleet/index.md

 The simplest possible phleet has a directory structure like:

 ```
-..
-.
+authorized_keys/
+containers/
+.starphleet
 orders
 ```

-Which will serve exactly one service at `/`.
+Which will serve exactly one service at `/` as specified by `orders`.
 The path structure of the headquarters creates the virtual HTTP path structure of your services.

-The idea here is to let you have a large number of small services, all easily autodeployed.
-These can be implemented in different technologies

 The services are federated together behind one domain name.
-This is particularly useful for single page applications making use of a set of small, sharp back end services.
+This is particularly useful for single page applications making use of a set of small, sharp back end services, without all the fuss of CORS or other cross domain technique.

 As an example, imagine an application that has a front end, and three back end web services: `/`, `/workflow`, and `/users`.

 ```
-.
-..
 orders
 workflow/
   orders